 Byron Herrington, trombone

-Byron has been with The Symphony since 2002.
-He has been active as a performer, teacher, and conductor in Albuquerque since 1981, but was born and raised in the dusty flatlands near Lubbock, Texas.
+Byron Herrington, Principal Trombone for The Santa Fe Symphony, has been an orchestra member since 2002.
+He has been active as a performer, teacher and conductor in Albuquerque since 1981, but was born and raised in the dusty flatlands near Lubbock, Texas.

 In 1986 Byron received a degree in music education from the University of New Mexico.
-Before that he attended the University of Oklahoma, studying trombone with Irvin Wagner, conducting with Guy Fraser Harrison, music theory and analysis with Gail Boyd DeStwolinski, and composition and orchestration with Michael Hennagin.
+He also attended the University of Oklahoma, studying trombone with Irvin Wagner, conducting with Guy Fraser Harrison, music theory and analysis with Gail Boyd DeStwolinski, and composition and orchestration with Michael Hennagin.
 He has studied trombone with Jay Friedman, Frank Crisafulli, Edward Kleinhammer, Arnold Jacobs of the Chicago Symphony, Ralph Sauer of the L.A.
 Philharmonic, and Joseph Alessi of the New York Philharmonic.